VigneshSrinivasan10/interprettensor/README.md

-# Interpret Tensor - Slim wrapper for Tensorflow to compute Layer-wise Relevance Propagation
+# Interpret Tensor - Slim TF wrapper to compute LRP

 The Layer-wise Relevance Propagation (LRP) algorithm explains a classifer's prediction specific to a given data point by attributing relevance scores to important components of the input by using the topology of the learned model itself.